Particular/docs.particular.net/nservicebus/messaging/transactions.md

 - Retry
 ---

-This article covers various levels of guarantees NServiceBus provides with regards to coordination of receiving messages, updating user data and sending out other messages.
+This article covers various levels of guarantees NServiceBus provides with regards to

+* coordination of receiving messages
+* updating user data
+* sending out other messages

 It does not discuss the transaction isolation aspect which only applies to the process of updating the user data and does not affect the overall coordination and failure handling.

 ## Transactions